Structural Dynamics Descriptors for Metal Halide Perovskites: Conclusion

 \section{Conclusion}

-We have implemented a set of structural dynamics descriptors within a toolkit for analysing the average and local structure of perovskites in space and time.
-The examples of \ce{MAPbBr3} and \ce{CsPbI3} were chosen with large MD trajectories produced using machine learning force fields that were trained from \textit{ab initio} data.
+We have defined and implemented a set of compact structural descriptors for analysing the average and local structure of perovskite crystals.
+The examples of \ce{CH3NH3PbBr3} and \ce{CsPbI3} were chosen with large MD trajectories produced using machine learning force fields that were trained from \textit{ab initio} data.
 Importantly, the global features of each perovskite polymorph were reproduced including structural anisotropy and octahedral tilting patterns.
 We gained further insights into the local correlations within the inorganic and molecular sublattices, including transient domain formation.
-The structural descriptors and systematic analysis framework are general and can be transferred to more compositionally and structurally complex perovskites.
+The descriptors and systematic analysis framework are general and can be transferred to more compositionally and structurally complex perovskites.